pubkey/rxdb/orga/before-next-major.md

 The [worker plugin](https://rxdb.info/rx-storage-worker.html) is using threads.js atm.
 Instead we should use the [remote worker plugin](https://rxdb.info/rx-storage-remote.html).
 Also the worker plugin is a pure performance optimization, so it will move to the premium packages.

+## Fix migration+replication
+When the schema is changed a migration runs, the replication plugins will replicate the migrated data.
+This is mostly not wanted by the user.
+We should add an option to let the user define what should happen after the migration.

+Proposed solution:

+- Add a `preMigrate` hook to the collection creation so that it can be ensured that all local non-replicated writes are replicated before the migration runs.
+- During migration, listen to the events of the new storage instance and store the last event in the internals collection
+- After the migration has run, the replication plugins start from that latest event and only replicate document writes that have occured after the migration.

 ## Refactor data-migrator

  - The current implemetation does not use pouchdb's bulkDocs which is much faster.
  - This could have been done in much less code which would be easier to understand.
  - Migration strategies should be defined [like in WatermelonDB](https://nozbe.github.io/WatermelonDB/Advanced/Migrations.html) with a `toVersion` version field.
 We should also add a `fromVersion` field so people could implement performance shortcuts by directly jumping several versions.
 The current migration strategies use the array index as `toVersion` which is confusing.

+## Do not start replication via RxCollection.sync...

+Atm the rx-collection contains methods like `syncCouchDB()` etc.
+This requires the `rx-collection.ts` to import the types of all replication plugins which will cause tree-shaking bailouts.
+Instead we should only be able to start the replication by using plain pure functions like `replicateCouchDB()`.

+## Move util to an util plugin

+To make tree-shaking work better, create an utils plugin so that the premium plugins and others can import utility functions like `from 'rxdb/plugins/util` instead of having to use `from 'rxdb'`.

 ## Use plain json errors inside of RxError parameters [DONE]

 Atm, printing a RxError gives not information about the inner errors because it looks like: